All Episodes

 This is by Charles Lane in the Washington Post.

-Now, I want to recall for you, ladies and gentlemen, I, your host, the lovable, harmless little fuzzball El Rushball, was pummeled for daring to be critical of the Chevy Vault.
+Now, I want to recall for you, ladies and gentlemen, I, your host, the lovable, harmless little fuzzball El Rushball, was pummeled for daring to be critical of the Chevy Volt.

 Remember?

-Even a friend of mine at Obama Motors got on board with the criticism of me saying, I didn't know what I was talking about.
+Even a friend of mine at Obama Motors got on board with a criticism of me saying, I didn't know what I was talking about.

-Well, we have a critique now of the Chevy Vault.
+Well, we have a critique now of the Chevy Volt.

-All electric cars in the Washington Post are pretty brutal, warning potential buyers that driving an electric car in the cold in the snow may not be a good move.
+All electric cars in the Washington Post are pretty brutal, warning potential buyers that driving an electric car in the cold and the snow may not be a good move.

 Let's just hope one of his neighbors pulls over to help him out.

-Count me among the many thousands of Washington area residents who spent Wednesday night stuck in traffic as this snowstorm sowed chaos all around us.
+This by Charles Lane, count me among the many thousands of Washington area residents who spent Wednesday night stuck in traffic as a snowstorm sowed chaos all around us.

 Being carbound in sub-freezing weather for six hours can make a guy think.